brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Global - Added support for Spectra One's preview options.
 * Fix: Testimonial - Resolved an issue in which the default Testimonial blocks would share same the background image.
+* Fix: Table Of Contents - Fixed the improper HTML markup/structure for the heading list.

 = 2.6.5 - WEDNESDAY, 07th JUNE 2023 =
 * Fix: Buttons - Resolved an issue in which an error was thrown when the background color was set to gradient.